 66. Management programmes

-(1) The Protection Board may approve a management programme with respect to declared animals of a class assigned to category A7 being a programme designed to ensure that the movement, numbers and distribution of animals of that class are managed and regulated so as to achieve the object of this Act whilst also ensuring that the continued existence of that class of animals in the area or areas of the State in which the programme has effect is not endangered.
+(1) The Minister may approve a management programme with respect to declared animals of a class assigned to category A7 being a programme designed to ensure that the movement, numbers and distribution of animals of that class are managed and regulated so as to achieve the object of this Act whilst also ensuring that the continued existence of that class of animals in the area or areas of the State in which the programme has effect is not endangered.

 (2) A programme approved under subsection (1) shall specify the area or areas of the State in which the programme shall have effect.

-(3) The Protection Board shall publish every programme approved under subsection (1) in the Gazette and in a newspaper circulating in the area or areas in which the programme shall have effect.
+(3) The Minister shall publish every programme approved under subsection (1) in the Gazette and in a newspaper circulating in the area or areas in which the programme shall have effect.

 (4) A programme published under subsection (3) —